skobba/skobba.github.io_bak/docs/Kubernetes/argoncd.md

 kubectl apply -n argocd --force -f manifests/install.yaml
 ```

-### Scale down any Argo CD instance in your cluster¶
+### Scale down any Argo CD instance in your cluster
 Make sure that Argo CD is not running in your development cluster by scaling down the deployments.

 ```